hyperledger/fabric/docs/source/blockchain.rst

 multiple formats, consensus mechanisms can be switched in and out, and different membership service providers are supported.

-Fabric also offers the ability to create **channels**, allowing a group of participants to create a separate ledger of transactions.
+Hyperledger Fabric also offers the ability to create **channels**, allowing a group of participants to create a separate ledger of transactions.
 This is an especially important option for networks where some participants might be competitors and not want every transaction they make - a special price they're offering to some participants